A surprising earthy twist on the common habanero…

 - Scoville heat units (SHU): 425,000 – 577,000 SHU

-Jalapeño reference point: 53 to 231 times hotter
+- Jalapeño reference scale: 53 to 231 times hotter

 Sure you know what chocolate is, and if you’re any bit of a hot pepper fan, you have an idea of what a habanero is.
 But what is a chocolate habanero?
 It’s not a line of spicy candies, that’s for sure.
 No, this is a cultivar of habanero peppers, like the Red Savina habanero, that packs a serious punch.
-In fact, it’s even spicier than the Red Savina with unique earthy and smoky undertones that compliment their typical habanero sweetness.
+In fact, it’s even spicier than the Red Savina with unique earthy and smoky undertones that complement their typical habanero sweetness.

 With the jalapeño reference point, you are talking on average 142 times hotter than a mild jalapeño.
 This makes chocolate habaneros one of the hottest peppers around, but still significantly milder than the jump up to the ghost pepper (starting at 855,000 SHU).